 To enter the Practical Nursing (PN) Program, a student must first be admitted to Richmond Community College.
 Admission to Richmond Community College, however, does not guarantee admission into the program.
 A letter from the Admissions Office will be sent to the student upon acceptance into the program.
 A letter from the Registrar will be sent to the student regarding transfer equivalency.

-The following policies and procedures are utilized in admitting qualified students:
+I. The following policies and procedures are Admissions' Requirements for potential Practical Nursing students to meet: